manojmj98/rental-management-system/README.md

 Again, you will see the _"Server is running on port 5001"_, and _“MongoDB database connection established successfully”_ messages.
 This indicates that your backend is running.

 To test that your frontend is running, you would need to visit _"http://localhost:5001"_.
 You should see the the sample React page which has a link to "Learn React".

-## Conclusion

-Wow!
-You have now created your own MERN Web app from scratch!
-To recap, you have created a MongoDB database.
-You have also created a new Node.js app using Express.js as your middleware.
-Also, you have added React to your application.

-Next, you would need to make some changes to multiple files to create a functioning web app.
-You would be able to use this codebase as a template for creating your own custom web apps.

-Stay tuned for that tutorial!
-As well as instructions for deploying your custom application to IBM Cloud using a Delivery Pipeline

-## Author

-- Jihad Hammoudi

-This tutorial was created using help from this [MERN tutorial](https://medium.com/@beaucarnes/learn-the-mern-stack-by-building-an-exercise-tracker-mern-tutorial-59c13c1237a1)